-Matt McGrath will examine the importance of the media in the climate change story, from the ‘global cooling’ headlines of the 1970s to the challenge of climate denialism today.
-As audiences become more aware of this pressing issue facing the world, he will highlight the changes that are taking place in reporting the causes and impacts of rising temperatures.
+Matt McGrath examines the importance of the media in the climate change story, from the ‘global cooling’ headlines of the 1970s to the challenge of climate denialism today.
+As audiences become more aware of this pressing issue facing the world, he highlights the changes that are taking place in reporting the causes and impacts of rising temperatures.

 About the Speaker: